This blog post was updated in June 2018.

 These are only a few examples of the countless benefits animal research has brought to people with cancer, but there are thousands of other drugs and treatment techniques that are built on knowledge from tests in animals.

 And it’s not just cancer patients that benefit from animal research.
 As the Royal Society’s position statement on the use of animals in research points out, ‘virtually every medical achievement in the past century has depended directly or indirectly on research on animals.’

-Dr David Scott, Director of Science Funding
+Dr David Scott, Director of Discovery Research and Research Funding

 - You can find out more about animal research on the Understanding Animal Research website.